-The Central Bank issues regulatory requirements and guidance applicable to life assurance undertakings, which can be viewed by clicking on www.centralbank.ie.
+The Central Bank issues regulatory requirements and guidance applicable to non-life insurance undertakings, which can be viewed by clicking on www.centralbank.ie.
 Those issued at the date of this Guide include (but are not limited to):

-- (i) Guidelines for Insurance Undertakings on the Establishment of an EEA Branch (May 2009); - (ii) Guidance on the Risk Management of Derivatives (2010); - (iii) Guidelines on the Annual Compliance Statement in accordance with Section 25 (2011); - (iv) General Good Requirements for Insurance & Reinsurance Undertakings (2012); - (v) Guidelines on the Reinsurance Cover of Primary Insurers & the Security of their Reinsurers (2012); - (vi) Guideline for Life assurance Undertakings, Non-Life assurance Undertakings and Reinsurance Undertakings - Compliance Statements (2014); - (vii) Letter to Industry Feedback on the Forward Looking Assessment of Own Risk (FLAOR)(2015); - (viii) Corporate Governance Requirements for Insurance Undertakings (2015); - (ix) Principles of Best Practice applicable to the distribution of Life assurance Products on a Cross-Border basis within the EU or a Third Country (2015); - (x) Withholding Tax Guidance Note (2015);
+- (i) Guidelines for Insurance Undertakings on the Establishment of an EEA Branch (May 2009); - (ii) Guidance on the Risk Management of Derivatives (2010); - (iii) General Good Requirements for Insurance & Reinsurance Undertakings (2012); - (iv) Guidelines on the Reinsurance Cover of Primary Insurers & the Security of their Reinsurers (2012); - (v) Letter to Industry Feedback on the Forward Looking Assessment of Own Risk (FLAOR) (2015); - (vi) Corporate Governance Requirements for Insurance Undertakings (2015); - (vii) Withholding Tax Guidance Note (2015); - (viii) Guidance for (Re)Insurance Undertakings on the Fitness and Probity Amendments (2015); - (ix) Domestic Actuarial Regime and Related Governance Requirements under Solvency II; - (x) Outsourcing Notification Process under Solvency II; - (xi) FAQ Day One Opening Balance Sheer Reconciliation Template (2016);

-- (xi) Guidance for (Re)Insurance Undertakings on the Fitness and Probity Amendments (2015); - (xii) Domestic Actuarial Regime and Related Governance Requirements under Solvency II; - (xiii) Outsourcing Notification Process under Solvency II; - (xiv) FAQ Day One Opening Balance Sheer Reconciliation Template (2016); - (xv) Letter to Industry Solvency II Day One Reporting May 2016Letter to Industry Feedback on the Forward Looking Assessment of Own Risk (FLAOR) (May 2016).
+- (xii) Letter to Industry Solvency II Day One Reporting May 2016 - (xiii) Letter to Industry Feedback on the Forward Looking Assessment of Own Risk (FLAOR) (May 2016). - (xiv) Guideline for Solvency II (Re)Insurance Undertakings on Directors' Certifications

-All of the above documents should be considered prior to establishing a life assurance undertaking and procedures should put in place to ensure compliance and adherence to these when conducting life assurance business.
+All of the above documents should be considered prior to establishing a non-life insurance undertaking and procedures should be put in place to ensure compliance and adherence to these when conducting non-life insurance business.